Psion Series 3: Psion Series 3c

-The Psion Series 3c was the next variant after the Psion Series 3a.
-(A Psion Series 3b does not exist).
+The Psion Series 3c was the next variant after the Psion Series 3a; the company did not release a Psion Series 3b.
 It has a slightly different external appearance to the earlier variants because a redesigned badge is placed centrally on the lid, the lid has fewer undulations, and a port for an infrared connection is visible.
 The plastic case is painted matte dark grey.
+The Series 3c comes with 1 or 2 MB internal RAM.
+The main differences between the Series 3a and 3c apart from the infrared port are some modifications of the built-in software and the serial port has been changed (the same as on the Siena).
+A serial cable is provided, that allows the direct connection to a Windows-PC.
+The Series 3c has a backlit screen (same resolution as the 3a).
 The backup battery for the Series 3c is a CR1620.

 The Series 3c, and the later 3mx, have an Easter Egg.
-In the System Screen, if the About screen displays, then type: !Mrs T Bogan!, the English anthem "Jerusalem" is played, followed by a list of credits.
-A user has one try: if mistyped, the System Screen must be killed and restarted by typing +++ before a retry can work.